 SOLUTION: Replace a fuel line on your Toro string trimmer when it is cracked, kinked, or clogged.

-9. Plugged Fuel Tank Vent in a Toro String Trimmer
+9. Plugged Fuel Tank Vent

 The fuel tank vent allows air into the tank.
 Without a vent, the fuel tank will create a vacuum that won’t allow fuel to flow through the string trimmer.